Permanent Junctional Reciprocating Tachycardia (PJRT) in Children

 - Exercise intolerance

-It is possible for patients that develop tachycardia induced cardiomyopathy due to PJRT to experience symptoms of:
+It is possible for patients that develop tachycardia-induced cardiomyopathy (a poor squeezing function of the main pumping chamber) due to PJRT and experience symptoms of:

 - Shortness of breath